Graduate Course Teaching

 2011-2014

-Teaching Grants and Nominations
+Teaching Grants, Honours, and Nominations

-2019 NWO Comenius Teaching Fellowship (50,000 EUR)
+2019 NWO Comenius Teaching Fellowship (€50 000 EUR)

-2019 ECOLe Blended Learning Grant awarded to develop a Middle English resource
+2019 Leiden University Expertise Center for Online Learning (ECOLe) Blended Learning Grant (€5 000) awarded to develop a Middle English web resource, “The Interactive Middle English Site (TIMES)”

 2019 Leiden Education Prize Nomination (not awarded)